54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 ---
 <!-- https://ibb.co/album/Fgq2gQ -->
 # Co-op Duels: 2022
-**<i>Last modified on: 2022-11-25</i>**
+**<i>Last modified on: 2023-01-21</i>**

 Read the 2021 prequel [[here]](../recruiting-2021)

+---

 {{% blog-shortcode caption="Recruiting sucked the soul out of me late-September to mid-October" file="https://i.ibb.co/BwBC3dK/snow-duol-fb-2022.png" %}}
 </p>

 Northeastern has a co-op program where upperclassmen spend 4-8 months working full-time instead of taking classes for a semester, here's how it went during my junior year.

-I interned as a software engineer at [Snowflake](https://www.snowflake.com/) in Boston working on diagnostics reporting, followed by [Duolingo](https://www.duolingo.com) in Pittsburgh working on speech recognition, followed by [Meta](https://about.facebook.com/meta/) in NYC working on augmented reality headsets.
+I interned as a software engineer at [Snowflake](https://www.snowflake.com/) in Boston working on diagnostics reporting, followed by [Duolingo](https://www.duolingo.com) in Pittsburgh working on speech recognition, followed by [Meta](https://about.facebook.com/meta/) in NYC working on AR/VR headsets.

 ## The Application Process
 > Applied: **104**